ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 When comparing containers to a virtural machines, it is easy to see the fact that because containers share the machine's operating system kernel and do not create overhead by detaching resources from the OS besides for the application itself, this container feature becomes very lightweight.

-Totally different from VMs, for example, which need to grasp computational resources direct from the machine, like memory and disk space, and has to configure its own operanting system for all the environment is which it is operating.
-For all that it become a very heavy feature with a lot of overdead for the whole system.
+On the other hand, totally different are the VMs or Virtual Machines, for example, which need to grasp computational resources direct from the machine, like memory and disk space, and have to configure their own operanting system for all the environment is which it is operating.
+For all that VMs have become a very heavy feature with a lot of overdead for the whole system.

-First, there is the Linux architecture of isolating process in the machine.
-Though, this process conducted by `chroot` brings isolation only in the filesystem and configuration layer, but it does not isolate the process from reaching arbitrarily resources from the computer like memory, CPU, network, etc.
+So back to the container architecture feature, first there was that pattern of isolating processes in the machine, which was constructed with the `chroot` attribute which brings isolation, but only for the filesystem and for the configuration layer, whereas it did not isolate the processes from reaching arbitrarily resources from the computer like memory, CPU, network, etc.

-Also, as it was seeem, the use of VMs to achieve that other level of isolation come with great cost in resources, so instead of the traditional VMs it was introduced a arrangement of 4 basic features, and through the common use of all these features to have a Linux machine handling isolated containers:
+Then, to achieve that same result seem in the VMs, with the same of isolation between the processes, but without the overhead of system resources of the same traditional VMs, it was introduced in the Linux environment a arrangement of 4 basic features, and through the common use of all these features to compose the build of a Linux machine handling isolation in terms of containers:

 1.  **namespaces**: it allows to group resources together with processes in one common collection.
     1.1.
 There are currently six namespaces in the Linux kernel: mount, process, network, interprocess communication, hostname and user.
     1.2.
 This namespaces allow the each collection may tune its resource configurations without meddling with other collections resources.
 2. **cgroups or 'control groups'**: it solates processes and its children in the filesystem.
     2.1.
-And also work for limiting and recording the usage of the system resources..
+And also work for limiting and recording the usage of the system resources.
 3. **images**: the image has in itself the software and the devices arranged for each container.
     3.1.
 Also, the image has to define a base for a internal representation of the filesystem inside of the container, and for that it creates a `a slimmed-down representation of the target operating system`.
 [Olivo K.](https://kyleolivo.com/dev/2016/08/15/containers-how-do-they-work/)
 4. **userspace tools**: which can be like LXC or docker.

-As we can understanting, bring this structure from the operation of a traditional Linux system, where this system is started with the `init process` created during the `boot` start of the system, and each subsequent process is `fork-execed` from its parent process creating the basic design for the system process tree.
+So, as we can understand, bringing this structure from the operation of a traditional Linux system, where this system is started with the `init process` created during the `boot` start of the machine, and each subsequent process is them `fork-execed` from its parent process to create this basic design of a system process tree in the machine.

 Now, in the case of components, one important element for hosting and managing a new `init process` is with the use of `namespace`, that allow to spaw a new process tree inside the system.
 But, the `namespace` alone cannot isolate each new collection or tree of processes to overreaching the systems resources.